 5. Applications

-- Regular Exhaust Fan: Best suited for residential bathrooms, kitchens, small workshops, or other areas where light ventilation is needed.
+- Regular Exhaust Fan: ideally suited for residential bathrooms, kitchens, small workshops, or other areas where light ventilation is needed.

 - Powerful Exhaust Fan: Used in industrial kitchens, factories, warehouses, and other environments where heavy-duty ventilation is necessary to remove heat, fumes, dust, and other contaminants.